 When did the “busy season” for tax departments become 12 months long?
-We’re guessing the biggest tax code change in three decades had something to do with it.

-With more tax volatility expected soon, and the remote workplace likely to continue, now is the time to get in front of it.
+Now is the time to get in front of it.
 The right tax technology lets you control and repurpose data.
 It closes process gaps and smoothly adapts to new tax laws and company changes.
 Tax teams stay connected, avoid outsourcing costs and hassles, accomplish more in less time, and become value-drivers in the process.

 Read on to discover five reasons to assess your technology strategy today—and uncover steps to help you plan a project.